 The 30-year-old FTX founder will have his initial court hearing within 48 hours of his arrival in the US to enter a plea and allow a judge to determine if he can post bail, according to Reuters.

 It’s unclear exactly what prompted Bankman-Fried’s decision to no longer contest his extradition to his home country, but a U.S. Department of State report describes a rather grim environment at Fox Hill prison in the Bahamas, where the former FTX CEO is currently remanded.

 “Prisoners reported infrequent access to nutritious meals and long delays between daily meals.
 Maximum-security cells for men measured approximately six feet by 10 feet and held up to six persons with no mattresses or toilet facilities.
 Inmates removed human waste by bucket.
 Prisoners complained of the lack of beds and bedding.
 Some inmates developed bedsores from lying on bare ground.
 Sanitation was a general problem, and cells were infested with rats, maggots, and insects.
-The government claimed to provide access to toilets and showers one hour a day to prisoners in maximum-security areas.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+The government claimed to provide access to toilets and showers one hour a day to prisoners in maximum-security areas.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox